10 Cheap Ways to Visit Thailand

 By teaching English, not only will you get to connect with locals and their culture, you can also earn money if you earn TEFL certification and get placed with a company such as International TEFL Academy, who will help you find a teaching job in Thailand.

-Note: With most volunteer, unpaid English teaching, and internship programs in Thailand, the longer you stay in the program, the cheaper it is per week.
+Note: With most volunteer English teaching (such as this one by GoEco in Hua Hin), and internship programs in Thailand, the longer you stay in the program, the cheaper it is per week.
 Be sure to check the program that interests you–because you may be able to stay longer, without having to dig too far into your wallet.

 Most Popular Guidebooks